Azure/azure-powershell/src/Monitor/docs/latest-2019-04-30/New-AzAlertRule.md

 ### -Action
 the array of actions that are performed when the alert rule becomes active, and when an alert condition is resolved.
 To construct, see NOTES section for ACTION properties and create a hash table.
-To construct, see NOTES section for ACTION properties and create a hash table.

 ```yaml